salsaflow/salsaflow-daemon/README.md

 This endpoint performs the following actions:

 * When a GitHub review issue is closed, it marks relevant issue as reviewed.
+  What that means depends on the associated issue tracker.
 * When the review issue is re-opened again, it resets the associated story back to the state representing the fact that the story is being reviewed.
 * It processes commands in GitHub commit comments, particularly `!blocker`.